mantidproject/mantid/docs/source/algorithms/Abins-v1.rst

 Description
 -----------

-ABINS is a plugin for Mantid which allows scientists to compare experimental and theoretical inelastic neutron scattering spectra (INS).
+Abins is a plugin for Mantid which allows scientists to compare experimental and theoretical inelastic neutron scattering spectra (INS).

-ABINS requires a file with the ab-initio phonon data to perform INS analysis.
+Abins requires a file with the ab-initio phonon data to perform INS analysis.
 Currently output data from CASTEP (.phonon) and CRYSTAL (.out) DFT programs can be used to perform analysis.
 Optionally a user can provide an experimental file with measured dynamical structure factor S in order to directly compare theoretical and experimental spectra.
-A user can produce one dimension  INS spectrum which can be compared against TOSCA and TOSCA-like instruments.
-If instrument TwoDMap is chosen one can produce 2D INS spectrum.
+A user can produce one dimensional INS spectrum which can be compared against TOSCA and TOSCA-like instruments.

 After successfully performed analysis a user obtains a group workspace which stores theoretical and optionally experimental spectra.
 Currently a user can produce theoretical spectrum for the given type of atom (for example for